WasmEdge/WasmEdge/docs/GOVERNANCE.md

 - [Modifications](#modifying-this-charter)
 - [Credits](#credits)

-The [TODO: PROJECTNAME] and its leadership embrace the following values:
+The WasmEdge project and its leadership embrace the following values:

 * Openness: Communication and decision-making happens in the open and is discoverable for future reference.
 As much as possible, all discussions and work take place in public